Student Online Learning → Courses → Honors Comprehensive Health Education

 The amount of time spent on each course will vary by student.

 Students are required to attend all mandatory web conferences.
 All course work may be done at any time during the day.

 Students may complete the online portion of the course wherever they can obtain a secure and reliable internet connection.

 There are opportunities for a student to work ahead.
 If you want to complete work in advance of the class schedule, communicate with your teacher to develop a plan.

 Instructors will have office hours when they can be reached online or by phone.

 No, your online course grade will not appear on a report card.
 Check your transcript a few weeks after the class ends to verify that your grade has been placed on your transcript.
 If the grade is not recorded, immediately contact the Student Online Learning office.

-The tuition for online Honors Comprehensive Health Education (0.5 credit) is $300 (subject to change each year).
-Tuition assistance is available, based upon financial need.
+The tuition for online Honors Comprehensive Health Education (0.5 credit) is $300 .
+Tuition assistance is available if you qualify.
 Contact the Student Online Learning office for more information.

 Refunds will be given when:

-No refunds will be given once the first face-to-face class has begun.
+No refunds will be given once the class has begun.